bbmokhtari/django-translations/docs/reference/utils.rst

           langs=['de']
       )

-   To get the translations of a query in a language:
+   To get the :class:`~translations.models.Translation` queryset of a query in a language:

    .. testcode:: _get_translations